 |Employers in the private sector, higher education, and medical institutions||24%|

 |Employers in agriculture||24%, with 18% paid by the employer and 6% by the state budget|

 The mandatory health insurance contribution, computed as a percentage of wages and other remuneration, is established at 9% and fully borne by the employees.

 The Moldovan employment injury insurance system provides a basic package of medical care and cash benefits.
-The first 20 days of work lost due to employment injury are paid directly by employers.
-The remaining benefits are paid by the national health insurance system and the national social insurance system, and financed by contributions from insured workers and employers.
+The first 20 days of work lost due to employment injuries are paid directly by employers.
+The remaining benefits are paid for by the national health insurance system and the national social insurance system, and financed by contributions from insured workers and employers.

 Although the employers’ share in the national social insurance contribution is higher, there are no earmarked contributions for employment injury benefits.
 In addition, compensation is paid by employers in case of negligence in complying with safety regulations.

 Unemployment benefits are financed by the social security system, CNAM.